Il Postino: The Postman: Soundtrack

 In 1994, to promote the film, Miramax published The Postman (Il Postino): Music From The Miramax Motion Picture, which besides the film's score, composed by Luis Enríquez Bacalov, includes Neruda's poems recited by many celebrities.
 There are a total of 31 tracks.

 In 2002, CAM Original Soundtracks released a 17 track version of the score (CAM 509536-2) which was mastered in Dolby Surround.

 The album won the Academy Award for Best Original Dramatic Score and the BAFTA Award for Best Film Music.

 For the 2010 opera based on the film, see Daniel Catán.

 Reception

 The film was very well received.
-Rotten Tomatoes reports that 94% of the critics liked the film, based on 35 reviews; the website's critic consensus says, "Il Postino movingly explores themes of love and friendship through sensitively depicted – and beautifully acted – relationships in 1950s Italy."
+Rotten Tomatoes reports that 92% of the critics liked the film, based on 105 reviews; the website's critic consensus says, "Il Postino movingly explores themes of love and friendship through sensitively depicted – and beautifully acted – relationships in 1950s Italy."
 It received a score of 81 on Metacritic, indicating "Universal Acclaim", based on 13 critic reviews.

 In Italy, the film grossed over $8 million.
 The film was the second-highest-grossing non-English-language film in the UK for 1995 (behind La Reine Margot), with a gross of £534,673.
 It also grossed almost $1 million each in Germany and Spain.
 In the United States and Canada, the film surpassed Like Water for Chocolate as the highest-grossing non-English-language film of all time, with a gross of $21,848,932.
-Worldwide, it grossed in excess of $33 million.
+Worldwide, it grossed $80.5 million.